 - Children may only attend this space upon provision of a fully complete form of authority from a parent/carer, including all such information as required by Neurodiversity Ireland. - Children must be brought to the space at Level 1 by ONE adult and it is requested that drop off and collections are done as quickly as possible, to avoid congestion at the entrance.
-If you need extra time with your child, please move further into the space and take your time there. - The space is managed by Tamara Lambert (0833948421), Jack Cairns (0833274250) and Meghan O'Rourke (0851194913). - In the event it is required, please contact Nessa Hill 00447725342731 or Susan Clarke (0872352958). - Our full child safeguarding policy is available on request from info@neurodiversityireland.com - If your child requires assistance with toileting, this will be ensured by all adult supervisors. - If your child has a particular need, please specify this to the supervisor so that it can be accommodated.
-If you do not specify this need, Neurodiversity Ireland may be unable to ensure that it is met. - No visitors are permitted to this space during activities unless pre-booked with the Supervisor and are signed in and out. - At all times when children are present in the space, thumb-turn locks will be closed from the inside by adult supervisors and will be regularly checked during periods of such attendance. - Name of service being provided: OT-led play groups, Afterschool Groups, STEM and Art Groups - 2.
-Nature of service and principles to safeguard children from harm (brief outline of what our service is, what we do and our commitment to safeguard children): We provide opportunities for neurodivergent children to meet each other, to engage in sensory fun led by OTs and to engage in messy play.
-We are a charity committed to the inclusion of neurodivergent children in everyday life and part of that is to provide the leisure and social opportunities currently lacking, with additional support from OT and additional needs assistants.
-We are committed to safeguarding children and invite you to view our full safeguarding statement on request.
+If you need extra time with your child, please move further into the space and take your time there. - The space is managed by Tamara Lambert (0833948421), Jack Cairns (0833274250) and Meghan O'Rourke (0851194913). - In the event it is required, please contact Grace McRandal on 0876177379. - Our full child safeguarding policy is available on our website. - If your child requires assistance with toileting, this will be ensured by all adult supervisors in accordance with our toileting policy. - If your child has a particular need, please specify this to the supervisor so that it can be accommodated.
+If you do not specify this need, Neurodiversity Ireland may be unable to ensure that it is met. - No visitors are permitted to this space during activities unless pre-booked with the Supervisor and are signed in and out in accordance with our Visitor policy. - At all times when children are present in the space, thumb-turn locks will be closed from the inside by adult supervisors and will be regularly checked during periods of such attendance in accordance with our Method Statement on Locks. - 1.
+Name of service being provided: OT-led play groups, Afterschool Groups, STEM - 2.
+Nature of service and principles to safeguard children from harm (brief outline of what our service is, what we do and our commitment to safeguard children):